farmalloc/exp_collective_farmalloc/README.md

 This artifact package contains three main components:

   * The collective allocator library, which is the artifact.
-  * Variety of B-tree and skip list implementations using the collective allocator library.
-They are listed in Section 5.2 in the paper.
+  * The B-tree and skip list implementations using the collective allocator library, which are listed in Section 5.2 in the paper.
-  * Benchmarking related programs and scripts, including benchmark drivers (programs that uses the B-trees and the skip lists).
+  * The benchmark suite, including benchmark drivers (i.e., programs that uses the B-trees and the skip lists).

-In addition, a git repository of [UMap](https://github.com/farmalloc/umap), a user-level page cache library, with our bug fix (commit cb294ef) is included.
+In addition, a git repository of [UMap](https://github.com/farmalloc/umap), a user-level page cache library, with our bugfix (commit `cb294ef`) is included.
 These components are placed in the following directories in the default user's home directory `/workdir`:

   * `library`: the collective allocator library
   * `library/farmalloc_impl/umap`: UMap library
   * `include/far_memory_container`: B-tree and skip list implementations
-  * `include`: benchmarking related programs (data generator)
+  * `include`: the benchmark suite (data generator)
-  * `src`: benchmarking related programs (benchmark drivers)
+  * `src`: the benchmark suite (benchmark drivers)
-  * `scripts`: benchmarking related programs (scripts)
+  * `scripts`: the benchmark suite (scripts for experiments)

 The environment for Artifact Evaluation is supposed to be a Docker image built with provided `Dockerfile`.